ash/raku-course/essentials/strings/exercises/purchase-table/solution/index.md

 say "Tables\t\$$table-price\t$tables\t\$$tables-total";
 ```

-All the numbers are hard coded and saved in a number of variables.
-We are also using multiplication operator `*` to compute the result.
-We’ll learn more about operators in the next section of this course, but at this point the construction such as `$chair-price * $chairs` should not be something that you cannot understand.
+All the numbers are hardcoded and saved in a number of variables.
+We are also using the multiplication operator `*` to compute the result.
+We’ll learn more about operators in the next sections of this course, but at this point, the construction such as `$chair-price * $chairs` should not be something that causes questions.

-The three lines that generate output print the three lines of the table, including its header.
+The three lines generating the output print the three lines of the table, including its header.
 Notice how the columns are separated by the tab characters `\t`.
 In the data rows, we also see an escaped dollar character: `\$` as well as different variables that we want to interpolate.

 🦋 You can find the source code in the file [purchase-table.raku](https://github.com/ash/raku-course/blob/master/exercises/strings/purchase-table.raku).